Durable persistent trees and parser combinators - building a database

 I haven’t written any code for this yet, so all I have is a high-level view of what it will look like:

-2. the downside is that a single leaf update means at least H new nodes that will have to be flushed to disk, where H is the height of the tree.
-To avoid that, the writer creates these nodes exclusively on the in-memory memtable, to avoid flushing to disk on every leaf update;
+is the height of the tree.
+To avoid that, the writer creates these nodes exclusively on the in-memory memtable, to avoid flushing to disk on every leaf update; -

 The key difference to existing Copy-on-Write B-Trees is that the new trees are only periodically written to disk, and the intermediate values are kept in memory.
 Since no node is ever updated, the page utilization is maximum as it doesn’t need to keep space for future inserts and updates.